Complete partial order

 In mathematics, the phrase complete partial order is variously used to refer to at least three similar, but distinct, classes of partially ordered sets, characterized by particular completeness properties.
 Complete partial orders play a central role in theoretical computer science: in denotational semantics and domain theory.

 Definitions

-A complete partial order, abbreviated cpo, can refer to any of the following concepts depending on context.
+The term complete partial order, abbreviated cpo, has several possible meanings depending on context.